 Electric and hybrid vehicles both work on the same core principle of gasoline engines – namely that they convert chemical power into kinetic energy.
 In electric and hybrid vehicles, however, the input is not fossil fuels, but electricity.

 In some cases, there are some gasoline elements.
 In general, however, technology is improving with regards to non-fossil fuel cells, meaning that hybrid cars are being replaced by all-electric vehicles.
-Regardless of the specific fuel used, there are two potential systems in use – parallel and series.
+You can see this trend in our article about the 10 most popular electric vehicles.
+Regardless of the specific fuel used, there are two potential systems in use — parallel and series.